doctorfree/RoonCommandLine/markdown/set_zone.1.md

 Written by Ronald Record github@ronrecord.com

 # LICENSING
-Set_zone is distributed under an Open Source license.
+SET_ZONE is distributed under an Open Source license.
-See the file LICENSE in the Set_zone source distribution for information on terms &amp; conditions for accessing and otherwise using Set_zone and for a DISCLAIMER OF ALL WARRANTIES.
+See the file LICENSE in the SET_ZONE source distribution for information on terms &amp; conditions for accessing and otherwise using SET_ZONE and for a DISCLAIMER OF ALL WARRANTIES.

 # BUGS
 Submit bug reports online at: https://gitlab.com/doctorfree/RoonCommandLine/issues